 Successfully represented one of the nation’s largest retail pharmacy store chains in a consumer class action challenging our client’s taxation of retail products.
 Even though our client publicly acknowledged the mistake, we won dismissal in the trial court under the common law voluntary payment doctrine.
 Although that decision was unanimously overturned by the Illinois Appellate Court, we persuaded the Illinois Supreme Court to issue a rare grant of discretionary review.
 The Illinois Supreme Court recently ruled in our favor in a 6-1 decision, which effectively ended dozens of consumer tax class actions pending in Illinois.

 Successfully represented one of the largest US retail banks in defending a series of qui tam lawsuits and class actions filed by municipalities throughout the country concerning real estate transfer taxes following real property foreclosures.
 We defeated all of the lawsuits, including victories in the US Court of Appeals for the Sixth Circuit and the Oklahoma Supreme Court.

 Successfully represented an online retailer in obtaining an eight-figure judgment against a business partner in a contract dispute.
 The lawsuit involved novel issues of the enforceability of liquidated damages provisions, and the decision was affirmed by the New York Appellate Division.

 University of California, Berkeley School of Law (Boalt Hall), 1989, J.D.

 University of Wisconsin, 1986, B.A.

-U.S. District Courts for the Northern and Southern Districts of Illinois
+US District Court for the Southern District of Illinois

 Awards and Affiliations